edamla/mediterraneanagency/_books/2021-09-01-hz-yusuf-and-zuleyha.md

 It is mentioned in the Qur’an as “the most beautiful of stories”.
 It’s beautiful, how beautiful it is!..
-A story full of love, excitement, longing, em-bar- rassment and wisdom...
-The tears of Prophet
-Yaqub, the sufferings of Prophet Yusuf...
+A story full of love, excitement, longing, em-barrassment and wisdom...
+The tears of Prophet Yaqub, the sufferings of Prophet Yusuf...
 That ball of light, the child being thrown into the well, then being sold as a slave for a little price, and then